absurdity

 The book

-The absurdity project began as a non-fiction book of illustrated short stories based on Sylvia Schwenk’s attachment to a Federal Government’s Taskforce.
+The absurdity project began as a non-fiction book retelling stories about Sylvia’s time working with a Government Taskforce.
 The Taskforce was formed to lock down a multi-billion dollar project to reform an essential part of society.
-Depictions of other absurd moments relating to everyday life that happened during this assignment are also interspersed throughout the book.

-The book is a collection of stories, drawings and observations that can be read from start to finish, or they can be read as single stories as you jump around the book.
+absurdity is a collection of stories, drawings and observations that can be read from start to finish, or they can be read as single stories as you jump around the book.

 Enquire about a workFor galleries and curators

 absurdity can be presented across all four mediums or as a focused selection.
 The cross-medium nature of the project allows flexible configurations for different spaces.
-Exhibition proposals, studio visits, and loans are welcome.
+Exhibition proposals, studio visits and loans are welcome.

 Discuss an exhibition